-An alternative education program, Genesee Career Institute (www.geneseeisd.org/index.aspx?NID=577), a state-of-the-art technology center that provides technically relevant instruction in a variety of career and vocational platforms to students in Genesee County.
+An alternative education program, Genesee Career Institute, a state-of-the-art technology center that provides technically relevant instruction in a variety of career and vocational platforms to students in Genesee County.

 All high schools are accredited.
 Curriculum and instruction are driven by Michigan's academic standards in core subjects.